Revelation: Chapter 3

 Setting

-There is symmetry of these seven letters.
-One of them may serve as the reason for this chapter break between Revelation 2:1-29 and Revelation 3:1-22.
-That is, in the council the Lord gave to the church at Ephesus, he told them to "Remember."
-For the first church in this chapter, Sardis, the Lord also tells them in His council, to "Remember."
-These are the only two churches that the Lord brings this up.
+There is symmetry in these seven letters.
+One may serve as the reason for this chapter break between Revelation 2:1-29 and Revelation 3:1-22.
+In the counsel to the church at Ephesus, the Lord told them to "Remember."
+For the first church in this chapter, Sardis, the Lord also tells them in His counsel, to "Remember."
+These are the only two churches where the Lord brings this up.

 Outline